backstage/backstage/README.md

 ## Project roadmap

-For information about a detailed project roadmap including delivered milestones, see [Roadmap](https://backstage.io/docs/overview/roadmap).
+For information about the detailed project roadmap including delivered milestones, see [the Roadmap](https://backstage.io/docs/overview/roadmap).

 ## Getting Started

-To start using Backstage, see the [Getting started documentation](https://backstage.io/docs/getting-started).
+To start using Backstage, see the [Getting Started documentation](https://backstage.io/docs/getting-started).

 ## Documentation